-The Executing Agency for UrbanShift in Indonesia is the National Development Planning (BAPPENAS), supported by the World Bank as the Implementing Agency.
+The Executing Agency for UrbanShift in Indonesia is the Ministry of National Development Planning (BAPPENAS), supported by the World Bank as the Implementing Agency.
 ICLEI - Local Governments for Sustainability is a resource partner for the Indonesia project, facilitating a space to share global knowledge and experiences for the participating local governments, along with supporting capacity-building needs identified at the local levels in collaboration with BAPPENAS and the World Bank.

 The Southeast Asian nation of Indonesia supports one of the highest levels of biodiversity on the planet, sheltering 12% of all known mammal species.
 Spread out over more than 17,000 islands, the Indonesian archipelago encompasses a range of ecosystems, from mangroves and coral reefs to rivers and rainforests.
 Indonesia contains the world’s third-largest expanse of rainforest, after the Amazon and Africa’s Congo Basin.